gcanales75/stp-sec-gov-at-scale/content/work2/task-5.md

 	aws eks describe-cluster --name eks-lab-cluster --query 'cluster.status' --output text
 	```

-	If the Cluster is in ```ACTIVE``` state please proceed with the following steps, otherwise wait a few more minutes.
+	If the Cluster is in ```ACTIVE``` state, please proceed with the following steps, otherwise wait a few more minutes.

 1. Once the Cluster is in ```ACTIVE``` state, we need to update kubeconfig file for EKS cluster authentication, please run the below commands to set proper  permissions to edit the file: